processone/docs.ejabberd.im/content/admin/configuration.md

 	`ejabberd_service` or `ejabberd_c2s` listeners, the globally
 	configured value is used.
 The allowed values are integers and ’undefined’.
 Default value: ’undefined’.

-**`max_resume_timeout: Seconds`**:   If `stream_management` is enabled, a client may specify the number of
-	seconds until a session times out if the connection is lost.
-During this period of time, the client may resume the session.
-This option limits the number of seconds a client is permitted to request.
-It can be specified for `ejabberd_c2s` listeners, and it must be set to a number equal to or larger than the default `resume_timeout` (see below).
-By default, it is set to the same value as the `resume_timeout` option.

 **`max_stanza_size: Size`**:   This option specifies an approximate maximum size in bytes of XML
 	stanzas.
 Approximate, because it is calculated with the precision of